CoT-Self-Instruct: Building high-quality synthetic prompts for reasoning and non-reasoning tasks: Experimental Results

 \subsection{Reasoning Tasks}

-\paragraph{Synthetic instructions generated by CoT-Self-Instruct outperform Self-Instruct} In \autoref{tab:main_qwen3} where Qwen3-4B-Base models are GRPO trained on Qwen3-4B generated prompts and responses, CoT-Self-Instruct achieves an average accuracy of 53.0\%, outperforming Self-Instruct which yields 49.5\% (both without data filtering).
-As shown in Appendix \autoref{tab:main_qwen3_base_random} similar trends are observed when training on Qwen3-4B-base, rather than Qwen3-4B, generated targets.
+\paragraph{Synthetic instructions generated by CoT-Self-Instruct outperform Self-Instruct} In \autoref{tab:main_qwen3} where the Qwen3-4B-Base models are GRPO trained on Qwen3-4B generated instructions and targets, CoT-Self-Instruct achieves an average accuracy of 53.0\%, outperforming Self-Instruct which yields 42.7\% (both without data filtering).
+If we use Self-Instruct without CoT to generate instructions, but then use CoT to generate targets, we can achieve 49.5\%, still inferior to CoT-Self-Instruct which uses CoT reasoning to generate both instructions and target answers.
+As shown in Appendix \autoref{tab:main_qwen3_base_random}, similar trends are observed when training on Qwen3-4B-base, rather than Qwen3-4B, generated data.
+This highlights the importance of CoT thinking when generating reasoning instructions.

-\paragraph{Filtered CoT-Self-Instruct outperforms filtered Self-Instruct} Applying filtering methods to both CoT-Self-Instruct and Self-Instruct improves both methods, despite the overall amount of training data decreasing, see \autoref{tab:main_qwen3}.
-That is, it is better to have high quality synthetic data than more data that is lower quality.
+\paragraph{Filtered CoT-Self-Instruct outperforms filtered Self-Instruct} Applying filtering methods to CoT-Self-Instruct and Self-Instruct improves both methods, despite the overall amount of training data decreasing, see \autoref{tab:main_qwen3}.
+This suggests that it is better to have less high-quality synthetic data than more lower-quality data.
 However, we find that CoT-Self-Instruct still maintains its advantage over Self-Instruct, whichever filtering method is used.
-E.g. with Self-Consistency Filtering Self-Instruct improves from 49.5\% $\rightarrow$ 53.6\%, while CoT-Self-Instruct improves from 53.0\% $\rightarrow$ 55.1\%.
+E.g. with Self-Consistency Filtering, Self-Instruct with CoT targets improves from 49.5\% $\rightarrow$ 53.6\%, while CoT-Self-Instruct improves from 53.0\% $\rightarrow$ 55.1\%.
 Similar findings are observed with RIP filtering as well.
-We find empirically that the optimal filtering criteria is to filter out prompts with lower than 50\% RIP-Scores.

-\if 0 In \autoref{tab:main_qwen3}, by training Qwen3-4B-Base model on self-instructions generated by prompting Qwen3 model to reason step by step to propose a new reasoning tasks given seed instructions, followed by immediately reason again to answer its own generated prompt in the same prompting, the model achieves 53.0\% average accuracy on par with 53.4\% by training on self-instructions with CoT-Self-Instruct template by the same Qwen3 model.
-Furthermore, apply Answer-Matching filter significantly improves the model performance as compared to consistency filtering, from 53.0\% to 57.2 \% by filtering out 40\% of the CoT-Self-Instructions. \fi
+We find our proposed Answer-Consistency filtering, where answers are produced while generating an instruction with CoT, outperforms Self-Consistency filtering, which uses majority vote alone, with an average performance improvement from 55.1\% $\rightarrow$ 57.2\%.